zhanyinx/machine_learning_course/README.md

 ### Evaluation Metrics
 - **C-index**: Concordance index for ranking predictions
-- **Precision in Low-Risk**: Identifying patients who truly don't need aggressive treatment
+- **Precision in Low-Risk** (Primary Clinical Metric): Proportion of patients predicted as low-risk who truly have no recurrence events. **Goal: Maximize this to minimize false low-risk predictions** — we don't want events in the low-risk group.
 - **Risk Stratification**: Statistical validation of patient groups (Kaplan-Meier curves, log-rank tests)
 - **Calibration**: Agreement between predicted and observed event rates